ruanyf/react-demos/README.md

 );
 ```

+You could use component attributes to register event handlers, just like `onClick`, `onKeyDown`, `onCopy`, etc. Official Document has all [supported events](http://facebook.github.io/react/docs/events.html#supported-events).

 ## Demo08: Form

+According to React's design philosophy, `this.state` describes the state of component and is mutated via user interactions, and `this.props` describes the properties of component and is stable adn immutable.

-The `value` property of Form components, such as &lt;input$gt;, &lt;textarea$gt;, and &lt;option$gt;, is unaffected by any user input.
-If you wanted to update the value in response to user input, you could use the onChange event.
+Since that, the `value` attribute of Form components, such as &lt;input$gt;, &lt;textarea$gt;, and &lt;option$gt;, is unaffected by any user input.
+If you wanted to access or update the value in response to user input, you could use the onChange event.

 ```js
 var Input = React.createClass({